Menu

 Butterfly on Neck

-However, it’s very important to be aware that failing to take your thyroid medication opens you up to many health risks.
+It’s very important to be aware that failing to take your thyroid hormone replacement medication opens you up to many health risks.
 Having thyroid disease is serious and taking hormone replacement medication is important.

 Armour and Levothyroxine Together